United States Naval Reserve Midshipmen's School: History

 The first United States Naval Reserve Midshipman's school conducting V-7 training was established on board the converted battleship USS Illinois (BB-7) in New York City during the spring of 1940.
-Others followed at Columbia University, Cornell University, Northwestern University, University of Notre Dame, and Smith College.
+Others followed at Columbia University, Cornell University, Northwestern University, University of Notre Dame, Rensselaer Polytechnic Institute, and Smith College.
 Enrollment closed in August 1945.

 V-7 program

-The V-7 program of voluntary training for officer candidates was announced on June 26, 1940 by President Franklin Delano Roosevelt.
+The V-7 program of voluntary training for officer candidates was announced on June 26, 1940, by President Franklin Delano Roosevelt.
 Its goal was to rapidly train 36,000 young officers needed to meet the demands of a vastly expanding naval fleet being built up in preparation for U.S. entry into World War II.
 By March 1941, eighteen months into the global conflict and nine months before Pearl Harbor, the Navy had only 18,000 officers.
-Most were stationed in the Far East, where the U.S.' lack of an Army presence left the Navy to bear the full burden in the event of war.
+Most were stationed in the Far East, where the lack of a U.S. Army presence left the Navy to bear the full burden in the event of war.

 The Navy closed enrollment in the V-7 program on August 25, 1945.
 The 5,000 midshipmen still in training were permitted to complete their courses at Columbia University, University of Notre Dame, Cornell University, Fort Schuyler in New York State, and the United States Naval Academy at Annapolis, Maryland.